c-F5/blog/content/blog/Hugo-Static-Site.md

 The Basic website has now been created, it's time to apply a theme.

 A theme will change the look and style of the website to suit your needs.
-There any many themes for you to choose from.
+There are many themes for you to choose from.
 Hugo has a large selection to choose from here: [https://themes.gohugo.io/](https://themes.gohugo.io/).

 Each theme should have instructions on how to apply the theme and may also have a demo link so you are able to see a live version of it.
 Many of them have very in-depth documentation explaining all the functions available when using the selected theme.